samuelClo/example-vue-laravel/README.md

     Example :
     `` npm run createComp UButton``

-    That will create a folder in _ressources/js/unit_ with Vue component, a dedicated style and a index.js file to make import more easy.
+    That will create a folder in _ressources/js/components/unit_ with Vue component, a dedicated style and add a line of named import in _ressources/js/components/unit/index.js_.

-    Don't forget to modify the path in _scripts/create-comp.sh_.
+    Don't forget to modify the system path in _scripts/create-comp.sh_.

 ### Sources
-I wused this sources to create this repository
+I used this sources to create this repository

 - https://github.com/vuejs/vue-router/tree/dev/examples/named-views
 - https://medium.com/@weehong/laravel-5-7-vue-vue-router-spa-5e07fd591981